-The beamline shown in Fig. 8 is based on the work of J. Doornbos reported in Ref.
+The beamline shown in Fig. 7 is based on the design of J. Doornbos Ref.
 [45].
 Located upstream and downstream of the 1BVB2 dipole are new fast kicker magnets, indicated by K1 and K2.
 Together, they deflect the proton beam by 10 mr, offsetting the beam by 65 mm at the start of a magnetic septum.
 The septum then bends the beam by a further 115 mr, displacing the beam from the BL1A axis by 220 mm at the dipole 1UB1.
 This dipole deflects the beam by a further 15 degrees.
 The final dipole magnet, 1UB2, deflects the beam by 45 degrees.
 Following 1UB2 are steering magnets to position the beam accurately on a tungsten spallation target at the centre of the UCN source.
 An initial optics study for this configuration is also reported in Ref.
 [45].

 Regardless of the location of the UCN facility, an important consideration is to minimize the impact on other TRIUMF users.
 In the meson hall, after the conclusion of PiENu, this will be almost exclusively μ SR users.
 We have conducted initial meetings with individuals involved in μ SR, primarily J. Brewer, D. Fleming, and S. Kreitzman.
-The results of these meetings indicate that the scheme proposed for beam delivery to UCN can be accomodated for almost all data-taking modes of μ SR, with a maximal 7% of the beam being delivered to UCN simultaneous with μ SR operation.
+The results of these meetings indicate that the scheme proposed for beam delivery to UCN should be compatible with almost all datataking modes of μ SR, with approximately 7% of the beam being delivered to UCN simultaneous with μ SR operation.